sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/after_migration_helper_scripts/repoDiff/readme.md

 # Artifactory Repository Data Comparison

 The [repodiff.py](repodiff.py) is designed to compare two repositories in different JFrog Artifactory instances and identifies artifacts present in the source repository but missing in the target repository.
+It fetches data from both repositories, compares the URIs (finds the diff only based on repo path and not checksum) , and generates reports of missing artifacts and statistics.

 It also provides additional features such as extracting and sorting artifact statistics and filtering unwanted files.

 It has same logic as the original script in https://github.com/jfrog/artifactory-scripts/blob/master/replicationDiff/replicationDiff.sh